 Robert (Dee) Bishop

-Robert Dee Bishop is entering his first year as Associate Director of Bands at Lafayette High School.
-Prior to his current position at Lafayette, he served as Director of Bands at Tates Creek High School from 2006-2015, and Director of Bands at Murray High School in Murray, KY from 2001-2006.
+Robert Dee Bishop became Director of Bands at Lafayette High School in 2021 after joining the program as associate director in 2016.
+Prior to his tenure at Lafayette, he served as Director of Bands at Tates Creek High School from 2006-2015, and Director of Bands at Murray High School in Murray, KY from 2001-2006.
 Before coming home to teach in Kentucky, Mr. Bishop taught for 10 years in Tennessee concluding his tenure in Union City, TN as Associate Director of Bands at Union City High School.
 Mr. Bishop is a native of Princeton, KY and a graduate of Loyola University in New Orleans, LA with a Bachelor of Music Education degree.
 He has also received a Master of Music degree in trumpet performance from Austin Peay State University in Clarksville, TN.
 His bands have consistently received distinguished ratings in concert and marching band festivals on the local, state and national level.
 In addition to his teaching, Mr. Bishop has served as guest conductor for area honor bands and as an adjudicator for marching and concert band festivals across the United States.
 Mr. Bishop holds membership in many professional music and educational associations including NAfME, Kentucky Music Educators Association, National Bandmasters Association, Phi Beta Mu and Phi Mu Alpha fraternity.
 He also performs as a member of the Lexington Brass Band.
 Mr. Bishop and his wife Johnnie reside in Lexington with their daughter, Anna.

 Aaron Jones comes from Hopkinsville, KY but is an eastern Kentucky native.
-He is entering his first year as the Director of Percussion of Lafayette High School.
+He is the Director of Percussion of Lafayette High School.
 Mr. Jones has a bachelor’s degree in music education from Morehead State University with a focus on percussion studies where he studied under Frank Oddis and Dr. Brian Mason, and a master’s in teacher leadership through the University of the Cumberlands.